-Strength training also has plenty of practical benefits for women.
-Tonal Coach Allison Tibbs, a certified personal trainer, wants women to see the connection between exercises and daily movements, whether it’s lifting a suitcase into the overhead bin on an airplane or carrying around kids.
+Strength training also has practical benefits for women.
+Plenty of foundational lifting exercises mirror movements you do in real life, including lifting a suitcase into the overhead bin on an airplane or carrying your kids.

 Don’t let the myth that strength training can make you “bulky” stop you from getting in on the action.
 Women produce far less muscle-building testosterone than men, and more progesterone, which actually breaks down muscle tissue.
 It becomes even harder for women to build muscle as they approach menopause.